maxamillion32/gift-registry/readme.txt

 Notes

-Items placed on your registry are representative only, you will only received the AMOUNT for each item, not the items themselves.
+Items placed on your registry are representative only, you will only receive the AMOUNT for each item, not the items themselves.
 The Gift Registry plugin is integrated with PayPal for fund transfer only.

 The Gift Registry plugin uses PayPal’s Button API and Instant Payment Notification (IPN) service to manage the gift